tjnieradka/AD-Entra-Lab/docs/03-Active-Directory-and-DNS-Setup.md

     ![image](https://github.com/user-attachments/assets/2204b6f5-6d76-415b-b116-ab85297f6a07)

-4. This lab will have only has one domain controller, and the highest available functional level in thiz wizard is **Windows 2016**.
-If there were domain controllers with earlier versions of Windows, the function level would be selected to match these earlier version domain controllers. **DSRM password** is entered in case a restore is needded from backup.
+4. This lab will have only has one domain controller, and the highest available functional level in this wizard is **Windows 2016**.
+If there were domain controllers with earlier versions of Windows, the function level would be selected to match these earlier version domain controllers. **DSRM password** is entered in case a restore is needed from backup.

      ![image](https://github.com/user-attachments/assets/89b03d4c-7fed-4088-973a-c79eccb221b0)